-Keeping reading to learn what Hypnobabies is and how it can help you have the birth that you want.
+Keeping reading to learn what Hypnobabies is (it can be kind of confusing to understand what all is included in the birth curriculum) and how it can help you have the birth that you want.
 And how to save money on the already low-priced course!

 This website contains affiliate links- meaning that if you follow a link to something I recommend, I might receive a small commission at no extra cost to you.
 More info here.

 Hypnobabies is a comprehensive childbirth education course that focuses first on reframing your mindset towards childbirth.

 There are cultures all over the world that see childbirth as no big deal, and have smooth, easy births the majority of the time.

 Have you ever wondered why we’re so different?

 Have you thought that maybe we’re taught (by media and doctors) to see birth as scary and painful, and not to trust our own bodies… So our expected experience of birth becomes a self-fulfilling prophecy and we end up with endless interventions, fear, and even a higher infant mortality rate.

 Hypnobabies is what you can use to undo all those scary lessons.

 It teaches women techniques to help them have an easier, joyful, more comfortable childbirth experience.

 It really surprised me how much helpful information is included in the course, especially for the low price of the whole thing!